A visual dictionary: 6 types of pimples

-What you see:>Also known as closed comedones, whiteheads are small pimples covered with a thin layer of skin that appears as a white bump.
-The bump is formed by dead skin cells and oils that have collected in a hair follicle, or pore.
+What you see: Also known as closed comedones, whiteheads are pimples covered with a thin layer of skin – so they look like a small, white bump.
+They form when dead skin cells and oils collect within and clog pores.

-What you can do about it:>Don’t attempt to pop it!
+What you can do about it: For starters, keep your hands away from your face.
 Unlike pustules (see below), whiteheads are under the skin and squeezing will not help.
 You’ll just end up with a pimple that’s even more irritated and inflamed.
-Try chemical exfoliants that contain salicylic and/or glycolic acid, which can help break down dead skin cells, sebum and other pore-clogging gunk.
-An early-stage pimple patch, like Micropoint for Blemishes, can also help under-the-skin pimples become a whitehead faster, shortening the wait time for pimples to come to a head!
-It uses hyaluronic microneedles to penetrate the skin, so salicylic acid and other acne-fighting ingredients can reach the pimple’s core.
+Try products that contain a combination of Salicylic, Lactic and Azelaic Acid (like Pimple Correct), which can help break down dead skin cells, sebum and other pore-clogging gunk.

 RELATED READ: Blind Pimples: What They Are and How to Get Rid of Them

-What you see:>Also known as open comedones, blackheads look like dark, tiny dots covering your pores.
+What you see: Also known as open comedones, blackheads look like dark, tiny dots.
 Like a whitehead, they are pores that have been clogged by dead skin cells and oils.
 However, there is no skin covering the pore, so the oil turns black from exposure to air.
 They typically first emerge during the teenage years and are often located on and around the nose.

-What you see: Large, red and painful pimples that lie deep within your skin.
-One of the more severe types of acne, it can linger for years, affect large areas and leave permanent scars.
+What you see: Large (sometimes giant), red and painful pimples underneath your skin.
+Cysts appear when bacteria, oil and dead skin cells build up deep within pores, causing an infection.
+One of the more severe types of acne, it can linger for years, affect large areas, and leave skin sore and with permanent scars.

 What you can do about it: To help with the pain and inflammation, apply an ice cube directly to the breakout for a few seconds, which will constrict the small blood vessels feeding the cysts.
 If your cystic acne is recurring, you may want to visit a dermatologist, who can treat the breakouts with cortisone injections, oral medications or prescription topical formulas.

 What you see: Sometimes confused with cysts, nodules are large, painful bumps deep under the skin that can be skin-toned or red from inflammation.
-While cysts are filled with pus that makes them softer, nodular acne are "harder" and touger to treat.
-They occur when p. acnes bacteria, sebum and dead skin cells get trapped in pores.
+While cysts are filled with pus that makes them softer, nodular acne is hard to the touch and often more difficult to treat.
+They occur when C. acnes bacteria, sebum and dead skin cells get trapped in pores.
 It can take weeks to months for a nodule to come to a head.

 What you can do about it: Topicals and OTC products typically don’t help, since nodules lie deep within the skin.
 Derms recommend prescription treatments to thoroughly treat nodular acne.
 If nodular breakouts are a frequent occurrence, visit your derm for in-office LED treatments and/or oral medications.